JasonMiPerez/FWS-Projects/README.md

 # FWS-Projects

-This is my GITHUB repository for projects i'm working on for my FWS Research Assistanship Program at CCNY
+This is my GitHub repository for projects I'm working on for my FWS Research Assistantship Program at CCNY

 I'll update this repository as I go.

-NOTE: Decimal values cannot be entered into the terminal when running the Guassian Elimination program, however the prograam does ouput decimal values and stores the values as floating point types.
+NOTE: Decimal values cannot be entered into the terminal when running the Gaussian-Elimination program, however, the program does output decimal values and stores the values as floating point types.